 To decide whether these benefits are worth the extra annual cost, you may also consider the sign-up bonuses in play.
 The Chase Sapphire Reserve® Card offers the following sign-up bonus: Earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening.
 When those points are used to book travel through the Ultimate Rewards (UR) portal it works out to a value of $900.

+Yes — this is the best offer we've ever seen with this card, so now is the best time to apply.
+Furthermore, this is an all-around great credit card.
 While the Chase Sapphire Preferred® Card is traditionally known as a travel rewards credit card, Chase has expanded its versatility by adding key features such as the Pay Yourself Back tool and new ways to earn points besides travel.
 Although this card has a $95 annual fee, you’re getting a great value from this card and a huge potential to earn some serious Ultimate Rewards points.

 Interested in learning more about the Chase family?
 Read about the best Chase cards.